 The ethics of branding using the #Pride hashtag

-Although a good chunk of these businesses honour the campaign by continuing to donate to LGBTQ aid and support organizations, it’s not clear if they truly understand the significance of #Pride month, or if this has just become a yearly marketing campaign that brands are eager to take advantage of.
+Although a good chunk of these businesses strive to honour the campaign by continuing to donate to LGBTQ aid and support organizations, it’s not clear if they truly understand the significance of #Pride month, or if this has just become a yearly marketing campaign that brands are eager to attach their names to.

 However well-meaning this marketing might be, it’s geared toward putting the brand in a good light, and vanity points are easy to score, especially on social media.
 Considering how active the LGBTQ community is on social media, conscious branding can have measurable benefits for businesses—an opportunity to tap into this audience, and improve social media engagement and reach.